 Frequently Asked Questions about SRPG

-Where can students find information on previous projects or potential research areas?
+Where can students find information about previous SRPG projects and potential research areas at the Broad?

 How are research projects assigned?

 Research projects are assigned based on the research interests, skill sets, and level of experience of each student.
 Students will have the opportunity to describe their specific scientific interests and goals in the SRPG application.